-As your doula and a pre-certified Your Birth Experience™ childbirth instructor, I am excited to help you prepare during our prenatal visits with the Your Birth Experience™ program.
+As your doula and Your Birth Experience™ childbirth instructor, I am excited to help you prepare during our prenatal visits with the Your Birth Experience™ program.
 By utilizing the complementary interactive workbook and participating in our prenatal meetings, you will: Identify your wants and needs, gain knowledge of the birth process and your birth options, prepare for your birth experience, learn how to effectively communicate your birth preferences to your birth team and more.

 Unlimited Phone, Text & Email Support